OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/30 January 2010.md

 ---

 ## Spiritual Practices & Ritual

 - **EE** (Éiriú Eolas) program and forum activity acknowledged positively.
 - Group encouraged to stay vigilant for subtle signs of progress.

 ---

+## Contact and Alien Interactions

+- Spindle cells in the brain act as “wave readers”—relevant to "Wave Reading Consciousness Units" (souled humans).

+---